What is the newborn sleep schedule?

 Thus, you now know, which mattresses you should go for but there are extra measures you should consider when choosing each of them.
 Here they are:

 - Firmness.
 You do understand that newborns cannot adjust to their sleeping position, so by putting them on the soft surface, you can create certain dangers, such as suffocation and SIDS.
-Therefore, make sure to choose a firm mattress, the one that wouldn’t make your baby feel like sleeping in the mattress.
-So, I would recommend choosing innerspring mattresses over foam beds.
+Therefore, make sure to choose a firmer mattress, the one that wouldn’t make your baby feel like sleeping in the mattress.
+What is more, even sleeping with your baby can lead to higher risks of SIDS.

 - The size.
 Make sure that when you put the mattress into the baby’s crib, there are no empty spaces left on the side.